-Keto peanut butter mug cake is an easy 60 second almond flour mug cake recipe with a delicious bakery style muffin texture.
-Plus, it’s gluten free and dairy free!
+Keto Peanut Butter Mug Cake is an easy 60-second almond flour mug cake recipe with a delicious bakery-style muffin texture.
+Plus, it’s gluten-free and dairy-free!

 Is peanut butter keto?

-All natural peanut butters made with no added sugar are low carb and keto friendly.
+All-natural peanut butter made with no added sugar is low-carb and keto-friendly.
 The main thing when you buy peanut butter on a keto diet is to look at the ingredient list.
-In fact, many peanut butter brand includes added sugar or added vegetables oil that are not keto.
+In fact, many peanut butter brands include added sugar or added vegetable oils that are not keto.

-How much carbs in peanut butter?
+How many carbs are there in peanut butter?

-One tablespoon of peanut butter made with 100% peanuts contains 2.5 gram net carbs per tablespoon.
-Depending on your keto daily macro, it may look high but it’s better to have your carbs from keto friendly food rather than indulging one huge amount of non-keto food.
+One tablespoon of peanut butter made with 100% peanuts contains 2.5g of net carbs.
+Depending on your keto daily macros, it may look high, but it’s better to have your carbs from keto-friendly food rather than indulging in one huge amount of non-keto food.

 Keto peanut butter mug cake for two!

-This is a recipe for two, that you can share or meal prep for your next day’s snack or breakfast.
-Keep reading for meal prep and storage but first let’s see the ingredients you need to make this simple almond flour mug cake with peanut butter.
+This is a recipe for two that you can share or meal prep for your next day’s snack or breakfast.
+Keep reading for meal prep and storage but first, let’s see the ingredients you need to make this simple almond flour mug cake with peanut butter.

-Peanut butter – no added sugar, no added salt
+- Peanut butter – no added sugar, no added salt.

-Egg – don’t replace by flax egg, I tried and it doesn’t come out great at all
+- Egg – don’t replace by flax egg, I tried, and it doesn’t come out great at all.

-Almond flour – thin, blanched or almond meal but the mug cake will come out slightly drier
+- Almond flour – thin, blanched, or almond meal, but the mug cake will come out slightly drier.

-Unsweetened vanilla almond milk – or unsweetened almond milk or unsweetened coconut milk
+- Unsweetened vanilla almond milk – or unsweetened almond milk or unsweetened coconut milk.

-How to store mug cake?
+How to store mug cakes?

-This recipe makes two mug cakes and you may want to serve the second mug cake later.
-If so, I recommend you store half of the uncooked batter in a ramekin.
-Film the ramekin with a plastic wrap, store in the fridge.
+This recipe makes two mug cakes, and you may want to serve the second mug cake later.
+If so, I recommend storing half of the uncooked batter in a ramekin.
+Film the ramekin with plastic wrap, store it in the fridge.

 How to serve my mug cake?

-Mug cakes can be dry on their own and I always recommend a dollop of cream on top.
+Mug cakes can be dry on their own, and I always recommend a dollop of cream on top.
 The good thing with that extra tablespoon of cream: it doesn’t add carbs to the recipe!
 Your keto toppings options are:

-unsweetened whipped cream
+- unsweetened whipped cream

-unsweetened whipped coconut cream
+- unsweetened whipped coconut cream

-warm peanut butter – careful this will add a few carbs to the recipe
+- warm peanut butter – careful.
+This will add a few carbs to the recipe.

 More keto mug cake recipes

-Stir in the sugar free crystal sweetener, baking powder, almond flour and beaten egg (at room temperature), until it forms a cake batter.
+- Stir in the sugar-free crystal sweetener, baking powder, almond flour, and beaten egg (at room temperature), until it forms a cake batter.

-Transfer the mug cake batter evenly into 2 ramekins or microwave safe mugs.
+- Transfer the mug cake batter evenly into 2 ramekins or microwave-safe mugs.

-Microwave each ramekin individually for 60 seconds.
+- Microwave each ramekin individually for 60 seconds.